chrisjensen/jquery-tokeninput/README.md

 --------
 Tokeninput is a jQuery plugin which allows your users to select multiple items from a predefined list, using autocompletion as they type to find each item.
 You may have seen a similar type of text entry when filling in the recipients field sending messages on facebook.

+This is a downstream copy of the original so as to facilitate local changes.

 Changes from upstream
 ---------------------